-3D Printed Guide suitable for one implant site \$249 Each additional site, (includes drill tube) \$49 Assisted plan/setup FREE Software to create own plan/setup FREE

-GST and Freight are not included.
+3D Printed Guide suitable for one implant site \$ 269 Each additional site, (includes drill tube) \$ 49 Assisted plan/setup FREE Software to create own plan/setup FREE GST and Freight are not included.
 If a guide is manufactured setup fee is FREE.
 If a guide is not made a setup fee will be charged.

+If a guide is manufactured setup fee is FREE.
+If a guide is not made a setup fee will be charged.
 The maximum total charge per guide per arch is \$399 +GST regardless of how many implant sites.
 Bone pins extra charge.
-Some complex setups or guides may occur additional charges, eg bone reduction guides.
+Some complex setups or types guides may occur additional charges.
+Customs inserts and custom drill stops may incur additional charges.

-Reusable Pilot Drills can be purchased from us if needed at \$125 each plus GST
+Reusable Pilot Drills can be purchased from us if needed at \$135 each plus GST